JeramieGreen/Reading--Notes/README.md

 ````

-1. Ask myself if I encountered a challenge/obstacle that I could learn from
+1. Ask myself if I encountered a challenge/obstacle that I could have learn from?
 2. Remind myself that I can learn something from every event in life.
-3. Remember that choosing to grow is the first step; and making that choice everyday.
+3. Choosing growth everyday.

 ````